DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 #### Step 1: DigitalOcean account creation

-If you don't have already one, you can get a DigitalOcean account with 200$ in free credits here:
+If you don't have already one, you can get a DigitalOcean account with 200$ in free credits here (and also, you will be helping my R&D efforts!):

 <a href="https://www.digitalocean.com/?refcode=e78e0ec0ec1d&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge"><img src="https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg" alt="DigitalOcean Referral Badge" /></a>